-If the weather is nice, set up a paddling pool with lots of pails of water.
+If the weather is nice, set up a small plastic pool with lots of pails of water.

-Sing and dance to traditional games such as "Ring a Roses", "Hokey Cokey", "The Farmers in the Dell" or "The Wheels on the Bus".
+Sing and dance to traditional games such as "Ring around the Roses", "Hokey Pokey", "The Farmers in the Dell" or "The Wheels on the Bus".

 Humpty Dumpty's Egg and Spoon

-The children are each given a spoon with a hard boiled egg on it (Draw a Humpty Dumpty face on it first!) and they have to see how far they can walk across the room without dropping it.
+Try this nursery rhyme game by giving each child a spoon with a hard boiled egg on it (Draw a Humpty Dumpty face on it first!) and they have to see how far they can walk across the room without dropping it.
 For older kids, you could add a few obstacles to go round such as a chair or box.